 If you’re not sure what requirements apply to your business, contact your state’s business licensing office or the Small Business Administration.
-In doing so, you can become well-versed with all the information you need to get started with your photography business.
+In doing so, you can become well-versed with all the information you need to get started with your business in photography.

 03. Get Proper Insurance

 Your equipment is your bread and butter.
 So, take measures to certify that it’s properly insured in case of theft or damage.
 Most homeowner’s or renter’s insurance policies will cover your equipment if it’s stolen from your home, but you may want to consider getting a separate policy that specifically covers your photography equipment.

 Liability insurance is important for any business, but it’s especially important for photographers since there’s always a possibility that someone could be injured while on a shoot or at one of your events.
 If you have claim submitted against you, liability insurance will help your business financially recover from the fees and any settlement or judgment against you.

 You will also need specialty insurance for your photography business.
 For example, if you’re a wedding photographer, you may want to get wedding photography insurance that covers things like cancellations, weather-related problems, and lost or damaged equipment.

 There are a variety of different types of specialty insurance policies available for photographers, so be sure to shop around and find one that fits your needs.